adobe/aem-core-forms-components/ui.af.apps/src/main/content/jcr_root/apps/core/fd/components/form/actions/submit/v2/submit/README.md

 * Out of the box Submit rule in the button to submit the form
 * Allows replacing this component with other component (as mentioned below).

+## Differences Between Versions

+* From version v1, the only difference is that the submit button now uses the native HTML type of button type submit.

 ### Use Object
 The submit button component uses the `com.adobe.cq.forms.core.components.models.form.Button` Sling Model for its Use-object.